-An aldohexose monosaccharide (chemical formula: C6H12O6) that is ubiquitous in nature, and functions primarily as the main source of metabolic energy (the main substrate in glycolysis) in living things
+An aldohexose monosaccharide and the main source of metabolic energy in living things

 The term glucose is coined in 1838 by Jean Baptiste Dumas 1800 – 1884, a French chemist recognized largely for his works on organic analysis and synthesis.
 Etymologically, the term is based on the Ancient Greek γλεῦκος (gleûkos), meaning “sweetness”.